hanami/guides/content/v2.1/views/scopes.md

 end
 ```

-It's recommended to define a base part for the other parts in the app or slice to inherit:
+It's recommended to define a base scope for the other scopes in the app or slice to inherit:

 ```ruby
 # app/views/scope.rb